kaustubhgaupal/faclon-backend-assignment/README.md

 }
 ```

-If `timestamp` is not provided, the server automatically uses current time.
+If `timestamp` is not provided, the server automatically uses the current time.

 ---